prrvchr/HyperSQLOOo/README.md

 ## Requirement:

-The HyperSQLOOo extension requires **LibreOffice version 24.2.x** minimum to work.
+Due to [issue #156471][17] and following [PR#154989][18], the HyperSQLOOo extension requires **LibreOffice version 24.2.x** minimum to work.

 The HyperSQLOOo extension uses the jdbcDriverOOo extension to work.
-It must therefore meet the [requirement of the jdbcDriverOOo extension][17].
+It must therefore meet the [requirement of the jdbcDriverOOo extension][19].

-**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
-To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
-**Tools -> Options -> Base drivers -> Embedded HsqlDB Driver -> View log -> System Info**
+If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, Your Python packages may be system-provided and outdated.
+The extension's logging will allow you to check if this is the case.
+It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Pure Java JDBC driver -> UNO driver settings -> View log -> System Info** and requires restarting LibreOffice after activation.
 If outdated packages appear, you can update them with the command:
 `pip install --upgrade <package-name>`